 How to Go From Bangkok to Damnoen Saduak by Bus

 The easiest way to go to Damnoen Saduak from Bangkok is to take the bus from the Southern Bus terminal in Bangkok.
 Since we booked an Airbnb in Bangkok not too far from the bus terminal, we spent more time waiting for the bus than our journey to get there.

 We left our apartment in Kalapapruek area at around 10 AM, and it took us only around 15 minutes to get to the Southern Bus terminal.
-Enter the bus terminal, and you’ll see some counters that sell bus tickets to several destinations around Bangkok area, including Damnoen Saduak, Ayutthaya, etc.
+Enter the bus terminal, and you'll see some counters that sell bus tickets to several day trip destinations from Bangkok, including Damnoen Saduak, Ayutthaya, Hua Hin, etc.